 See The Palace Of Running Waters

-The Palace of Running Waters is one of the iconic Buenos Aires attractions.
-This extravagant palace was built in 1936 and is home to a beautiful garden.
-It’s full of fountains, sculptures, and pools filled with colorful fish.
+The Palace of Running Waters is an iconic Buenos Aires attraction.
+This extravagant palace was built in 1936 and is home to a beautiful garden filled with fountains, sculptures, and pools with colorful fish.
 Enjoy an afternoon admiring this impressive building in Buenos Aires, you won’t regret it!

 Have A Steak At Don Julio

 This classic restaurant serves some of the tastiest steak in town, and you can even watch them grilling it right in front of you!
-Don’t expect to just grab a table.
-The line forms outside the door an hour before doors open.
+Don’t expect to just grab a table though.
+The line forms outside the door an hour before they’re even open.
 Avoid waiting and make a reservation.

 Smell Roses At The Rose Garden

-The Rose Garden is a stunning park located right in the middle of the city.
-This is one of the most unique things to do in Buenos Aires, Argentina.
+The Rose Garden is a stunning park located right in the middle of the city, and another unique thing to do in Buenos Aires, Argentina.
 Go for an afternoon stroll, and smell the roses.

 Stroll Palermo Soho